BenWiederhake/pixelcrush/README.md

 ### Watch

-You can retrieve the [current state, as a PNG](https://gebirge.uber.space/place.png).
-Keep in mind that this is a place that the internet can manipulate, and contents do not necessarily reflect my own opinions.
-I reserve the right to wipe anything that I wish.
+You can retrieve the current state, as a PNG: `http://your.server/place.png` .
+Keep in mind that this is a place that the internet can manipulate.
+See the `/overwrite_pixel` API to reset stuff as an admin, if necessary.

 ### Getting started